C-EO/1Spinne/README.md

 - 👋 Hi, I’m @1Spinne
 - 👀 I’m interested in programming Websites
 - 🌱 I’m currently learning Vue.js and Nuxt.js
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on Cryptic-Game Website
-- 📫 How to reach me ...

 <!---
 1Spinne/1Spinne is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.